Quantum reinforcement learning in continuous action space: The framework of quantum reinforcement learning

-\textit{The framework of quantum reinforcement learning} -- In order to construct a quantum framework that works for both CAS and DAS cases, we present the following QRL model, as shown in Fig.~\ref{fig1}.
-The essential idea is how to map the elements of classical RL into the quantum counterparts.
+In order to construct a quantum framework that works for both CAS and DAS cases, we present the following QRL model, as shown in Fig.~\ref{fig1}.
+The essential idea is to map the elements of classical RL into the quantum counterparts.
 We introduce a quantum `environment' register to represent the environment in RL, and its quantum state $\ket{s_{t}}$ to represent the classical state $s_t$ at time step $t$.
-Then the action $a(\bm\theta_t)$ can be represented as a parameterized action unitary $U(\bm\theta_t)$ on $\ket{s_{t}}$, where $\bm\theta_t$ is the action parameter, which is continuous for CAS case, and takes values from a finite set for DAS case.
-In order to generate the quantum reward function, by introducing a reward register $\ket{r_t}$, we design the reward unitary $U_r$ and the measurement observable $M$ such that $r_{t+1} \equiv f(\bra{s_t}\bra{0} U^\dagger(\bm{\theta}_t) U_r^\dagger M U_r U(\bm{\theta}_t) \ket{0}\ket{s_t})$ will match the actual reward defined by the RL problem.
+Then the action $a(\bm\theta_t)$ can be represented as a parameterized action unitary $U_a (\bm\theta_t)$ on $\ket{s_{t}}$, where $\bm\theta_t$ is the action parameter, which is continuous for CAS case, and takes values from a finite set for DAS case.
+In order to generate the quantum reward function, by introducing a reward register $\ket{r_t}$, we design the reward unitary $U_r$ and the measurement observable $M$ such that $r_{t+1} \equiv f(\bra{s_t}\bra{0} U_a^\dagger(\bm{\theta}_t) U_r^\dagger M U_r U_a(\bm{\theta}_t) \ket{0}\ket{s_t})$ will match the actual reward defined by the RL problem.
 Here, $f$ is a function determined by the problem and $\ket{0}$ is the initial state of the reward register.
-It will be clear in the context of a concrete problem how to design $M$, $U_r$, and $f$ in the correct way, which will be discussed in detail based on the eigenvalue problem in the following.
+It will be clear in the context of a concrete problem how to design $M$, $U_r$, and $f$ in the correct way, which will be discussed in detail based on the quantum state generate problem and the eigenvalue problem in the following.

-With all RL elements represented as the components of a quantum circuit shown in Fig.~\ref{fig2}, it remains to show how to find the optimal policy $\bm{\theta}_t=\bm{\pi}(\ket{s_t})$ at each time step $t$, such that the iterative sequence $U_{\tot}=U(\bm{\theta}_{T})\cdots U(\bm{\theta}_1)U(\bm{\theta}_0)$ will drive the arbitrary initial state $\ket{s_0}$ converging to the target state $\ket{s_d}$.
-The entire QRL process can be divided into two steps.
-In Step 1, we construct the optimal policy $U_{\policy}$ through the agent training, including the policy update and the value-function estimation, which can be realized through the function fitting using QNNs.
-In Step 2, under the established optimal policy, we can iteratively generate $\{U(\bm{\theta}_k)\}$, $k=0,\cdots,T$ that will complete the RL task.
+With all RL elements represented as the components of a quantum circuit shown in Fig.~\ref{fig2}, it remains to show how to find the optimal policy $\bm{\theta}_t=\bm{\pi}(\ket{s_t})$ at each time step $t$, such that the iterative sequence $U_{\tot}=U_a(\bm{\theta}_{T})\cdots U_a(\bm{\theta}_1)U_a(\bm{\theta}_0)$ will drive the initial state $\ket{s_0}$ converging to the state $\ket{s_d}$.
+The entire QRL process can be divided into two stages.
+In stage 1, we construct the optimal policy $U_{\policy}$ through the agent training, including the policy update and the value-function estimation, which can be realized through the function fitting using QNNs.
+In stage 2, under the established optimal policy, we can iteratively generate the desired sequence $\{U_a(\bm{\theta}_t)\}$ that will drive the initial state to the target state, and complete the RL task.